Why Dave Mustaine leaving Metallica was the best thing for both of them

 Similarly, there have been moments of rapprochement with his former bandmates – most notably the time when Metallica invited Megadeth to play with them at Milton Keynes Bowl in the summer 1993.
 On that particular occasion, I encountered Lars and Dave talking backstage like old friends and with no rancour.

-When the film was finally released, Mustaine claimed he’d been set-up by the film-makers and Metallica – a point that was refuted.
-The dispute didn’t stop Mustaine from joining Metallica onstage for their 30th anniversary shows at the Fillmore in San Francisco in 2011, and Megadeth joining The Big Four tour that followed.
-According to Kirk Hammett, those shows provided Mustaine with a certain level of closure.
+When the film was finally released, Dave claimed he’d been set up by the film-makers and Metallica – a point that was refuted.
+The dispute didn’t stop Dave from joining Metallica onstage for their 30th anniversary shows at the Fillmore in San Francisco in 2011, and Megadeth joining The Big Four tour that followed.
+According to Kirk Hammett, those shows provided Dave with a certain level of closure.

 The emotional complexity of the situation makes it sound facile to suggest that the events of that April morning back in ’83 proved to the best thing for all the parties involved.
 And yet, from a fans’ point of view, that is certainly the truth.